rupnikj/docker-kafka/README.md

 Kafka in Docker
 ===

 This repository provides everything you need to run Kafka in Docker.
+This is a fork from https://github.com/spotify/docker-kafka, where the main changes are:

+- removal of legacy kafka proxy
+- bumped to new version + fixed archive url
+- fixed init bug (missing newline that messes up kafka server config)

 Why?
 ---